m-n/lazy-susan/README.md

 Deliberate Differences
 ----------------------

+By default a token ending in a package marker will read the next form with *package* bound to the package designated by the token.

 Using the default common lisp tokenization, characters can only have one syntax type, and both macro-character and single-escape are syntax types.
 We allow characters to have multiple syntax types.
 For example, with the